bugboy-20/wallpapermenu/README.md

 # wallpapermenu
 simple wallpaper changer

-rewritten in C with ncurses
+rewritten in C with ncurses.

+*Not working rn*, see `main` branch for the ugly but working version

 ## install